 The materiality of morality in everyday family life

-Have you ever wanted an object so bad that you engaged in a physical fight with your sibling?
-Have you ever been repreimanded for your use of objects by a sibling or parent?
-And have you ever considered how the objects themselves invite us to do things, evoke certain reactions, act and affect our everyday lives?
-These are questions I ask myself in my research.
+Have you ever wanted a thing so bad that you engaged in a physical fight with your sibling?
+Have you ever been reprimanded for your use of, for example, cutlery, Christmas ornaments or a vacuum cleaner by a sibling or parent?
+And have you ever considered how the things themselves invite us to act, evoke certain reactions, and affect our everyday lives?
+These are some of the questions I ask in my research.

-My research centers around materiality in everyday family life.
+My research centers around morality and materiality in everyday family life.
 By studying video recordings of 12 families across Sweden and paying attention to the activities that the children and parents engage in, I look at how everyday sibling- and family morality is done in relation to, and through, the materiality of their lives.
-I study how everyday, mundane objects such as e.g. cups, vacuum cleaners, tomatoes, hammers, milk and toys, act, co-produce and become the center of local family morality.
+I study how everyday, mundane things such as e.g. cups, vacuum cleaners, tomatoes, hammers, milk, toothpaste and toys, co-produce and become the center of local family morality.